NicLandajo/comfy-monitor/README.md

 🖥️ Immersive Viewing Experience

-One-Click Fullscreen - Press 5 to enter true fullscreen mode, ESC to exit
+One-Click Fullscreen - Press 5 to enter true fullscreen mode, ESC or 5 again to exit

-Smart Fit Modes - Instant switching between Fit (2), Width (3), Height (4), and 1:1 (1)
+Smart Fit Modes - Instant switching using numbers Fit (2), Width (3), Height (4), and 1:1 (1).
+Press again and you retun to Fit

 Keyboard-Optimized Shortcuts - All controls under your left hand without looking at the keyboard